 Set time aside, be curious about your partner, share your needs and desires and make a joint plan.

 Wishing you the best holiday season for you and your partner.

-If not managing stress over the holiday season or at any time is causing problems in your relationship, you may need an experienced relationship counsellor & coach.
+If you’re not managing stress over the holiday season, or at any time, and it is causing problems in your relationship, you may need an experienced relationship counsellor & coach.
 Call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 421 961 687.